-Prior to being appointed as Boulder County United’s U9-U14 Boys Competitive Director, Lawrence’s time has been spent primarily in Colorado and most recently as the U11-U14 Girls and Boys Competitive Director at FC Boulder.
-Prior to this he worked as the Girls Technical Director at Trebol Soccer Club.
-On the field, Lawrence is currently in the process of obtaining his USSF B License and has been coaching competitive soccer for 14 years for multiple competitive organizations within Colorado.
+Prior to being appointed as Boulder County United’s U9-U14 Boys Assistant Academy Director, Lawrence’s time has been spent primarily in Colorado and most recently as the U11-U14 Girls and Boys Competitive Director at BC United.
+Prior to this he worked as the U11-U14 Girls and Boys Competitive Director at FC Boulder and the Girls Technical Director at Trebol Soccer Club.
+On the field, Lawrence is currently a USSF B Licensed Coach and has been coaching competitive soccer for 15 years for multiple competitive organizations within Colorado.
 He also retains a bachelor’s degree in Communication Studies with a History Minor from Colorado State University.

-As Boulder County United’s U9-12 Competitive Boys and Girls Program Director, Lawrence’s ability to implement age-appropriate soccer programs for players aged 3 thru 15 using necessary techniques to improve players technical skills and tactical awareness while ensuring a secure nurturing learning environment, will be sure to help lead the club towards its exciting future.
+As Boulder County United’s U9-12 Assistant Academy Boys and Girls Director, Lawrence’s ability to implement age-appropriate soccer programs for players aged 3 thru 15 using necessary techniques to improve players technical skills and tactical awareness while ensuring a secure nurturing learning environment, will be sure to help lead the club towards its exciting future.

 While Tony’s extended family lives in Northern Minnesota he grew up in a military family and has lived all over the Western United States and spent close to a decade living in Europe where his passion for the game took hold.
 After returning to the United States he attended Mesa State College where he played two years of club soccer.